giantswarm/docs/sources/reference/index.md

 #### [Release notes](release-notes/)

-Check this page for news on the latest release of our command line intrface (CLI).
+Check this page for news on the latest release of our command line interface (CLI).

 #### [Global command line options](global-options/)